 With the advances in digital photography, cameras become old very quickly.
 Sometimes cameras become outdated even before a user sometimes gets to know them well.
 Quite frequently new cameras are bought and the old ones just lie unused.
 Here are some ideas for those old cameras which are not being used now.

 This is the best that you can do with your old photography equipment.
-There are photography clubs, learners who can’t afford even a basic camera and even photography classes in various schools and colleges.
+There are photography clubs, learners who can’t afford even a basic camera, and even photography classes in various schools and colleges.
 You can even donate them to youngsters in your own family.
 They’ll be more than happy to receive your old cameras.
-It may seem like a financial loss but at the end you’ll feel happy.
-One less camera to think about and the inner happiness at the thought of being able to help someone, will make up for whatever financial loss you think that you might have incurred.
+It may seem like a financial loss but in the end, you’ll feel happy.
+One less camera to think about and the inner happiness at the thought of being able to help someone will make up for whatever financial loss you think that you might have incurred.

-One another point that I want to emphasize here is the clarity of thought that starts to happen with less cameras.
-See this article on minimalism – Minimalism & Photography
+One another point that I want to emphasize here is the clarity of thought that starts to happen with fewer cameras.
+With fewer cameras and less number of lenses, the visualization becomes strong.
+Our mind gets to see things through whatever we own.
+Understanding of the camera functions also improves.

-(Captured the above photograph just after a bout of thunderstorm, while still, there was a fine drizzle.
+(Captured the above photograph just after a bout of a thunderstorm, while still, there was a fine drizzle.
 Used my old D200 without any worries.
-The camera got wet and had to be kept in a dry box for a few days.)
+The camera got wet and had to be kept in a dry box for a few days, later on.)

 Find alternative uses